 By Lisa Richwine and Aishwarya Venugopal

-Net income rose to $65.6 million, or 15 cents per share, from $40.8 million, or 9 cents per share, a year earlier, just shy of analysts' forecast of 16 cents per share.
+The company's net income rose to $130 million, or 29 cents per share, in the latest quarter from $52 million, or 12 cents per share, a year earlier.

-(Reporting by Aishwarya Venugopal in Bengaluru; Editing by Anil D'Silva and Richard Chang)
+(Reporting by Aishwarya Venugopal in Bengaluru; Editing by Sriraj Kalluvila and Bill Rigby)